Co-Parenting and COVID-19

 - BE MINDFUL – Maintain a calm attitude and convey to your children your belief that everything will return to normal in time.
 Avoid making careless comments in front of children and exposing them to endless media coverage intended for adults.
 At the same time, encourage your children to ask questions and answer them truthfully at a level that is age-appropriate.

 - BE CREATIVE – Some parents will have to work extra hours to help deal with the crisis, and other parents may be out of work or working reduced hours for a time.
-Plans will inevitably have to change.
+In such situations, plans will inevitably have to change.
 Encourage closeness with the parent who is not going to see your child by way of shared books, movies, games, FaceTime or Skype.

 - BE TRANSPARENT – Try to agree on what steps each of you as parents will take to protect the children from exposure.
 Parents should inform each other right away if a child is showing any possible symptoms of COVID-19.